tjmisko/tjmisko.github.io/_about/other-things-i-do.md

 ## Cooking

 I enjoy learning about the science of cooking and applying that in my kitchen.
 I love cooking food with and for my friends and playing with different cuisines, flavors, and methods.

+## Coffee

+I'm a bit of a coffee nerd.
+As in, a bag of freshly roasted beans on me at all times kind of nerd.
+My current setup is fully portable (hence the omnipresent beans): JX-Pro Manual Coffee Grinder from 1Zpresso and an Aeropress.
+Just add hot water!
+Check out [James Hoffman](https://www.youtube.com/@jameshoffmann/videos) for some of the my favorite coffee content on the internet.